-Panels (c) and (d) offer a clear comparison of cross sectional scale, shape, and evolution in the case of river valleys (c) and subglacial channels (d).
-In (d), subglacial meltwater 1st order tributaries have widths of 5-7 m, and maintain a remarkably constant cross sectional scale as the channels evolve downstream.
-The cross-sectional shape is flat bottomed with steep-sided walls at the angle of repose ($\sim 15-20^{\circ}$) as shown in panel (b) and described in more detail in next section.
+Panels (c) and (d) offer a clear comparison of cross-sectional scale, shape, and evolution in the case of river valleys (c) and subglacial channels (d).
+In (d), subglacial melt-water first-order tributaries have widths of 5-7 m, and maintain a remarkably constant cross-sectional scale as the channels evolve downstream.
+The cross-sectional shape is flat bottomed with steep-sided walls at the angle of repose (approx. 15-20°) as shown in panel (b) and described in more detail in next section.
 In comparison, the river valley cross section starts narrower but increases significantly towards the end of the channel, as shown in panel (c).
-Other features such as the absence of internal channels inside the subglacial channel flat bottoms are also evident in LiDAR observations.
+Other features such as the absence of internal channels inside the subglacial channel flat bottoms are also evident in lidar observations.